 The only thing hatching on my homestead right now are plans for the future!
 However, I have had experience hatching baby poultry in the past, and I’m always happy to share that with other homesteaders.
-I’ve posted instructions here on my blog, and Homestead.org just published my new article Hatching Plans for Baby Poultry: A Hatching How-to.
+I’ve posted instructions here on my blog, and Homestead.org published my article Hatching Plans for Baby Poultry: A Hatching How-to.

 This may seem like a bad time of year to hatch eggs, with cold weather setting in.
 There are certainly challenges to overcome when hatching and caring for baby poultry in the late fall and winter.
 So why warm up the incubator now?

-Reasons to Consider Hatching in Winter:
+Reasons to Consider Hatching in Fall or Winter: